-Divided EU leaders push to break stalemate on top jobs
+Macron proposes Lagarde to head ECB in push to end EU jobs deadlock

 Its presidency is the key post of the five, who will shape policy in everything from climate to migration and finance for the world’s biggest economic bloc and its 500 million people.

-The leaders’ inability to share out the posts — which also include the new heads of the European Parliament and the European Central Bank (ECB), the bloc’s top diplomat and the chairman of EU summits — has already taken a toll.
+The struggle to share out the posts — which also include the new head of the European Parliament, the bloc’s top diplomat and the chairman of EU summits — has already taken a toll.

-The deadlock meant a separate meeting on Italy’s parlous public finances was postponed, and was distracting the bloc as the nuclear deal with Iran that it had sponsored edged closer to collapse.
+The deadlock has meant the postponement of a separate meeting on Italy’s parlous public finances, and is distracting the EU as a nuclear deal it helped to forge with Iran is edging closer to collapse.

-The stalemate in decision-making also cast fresh doubt on whether the EU can take in any new members from the Western Balkans, some of whom are being courted by Moscow.
+The stalemate in decision-making has also cast fresh doubt on whether the EU can take in any new members from the Western Balkans, some of which are being courted by Moscow.

-The jigsaw puzzle that fell apart on Monday would also have seen Bulgaria’s Kristalina Georgieva join the new EU leadership team in Brussels, whose term will run for five years.

 It is highly unusual for a summit to run into a third day, and this round is already the third attempt to decide the jobs.